Freedom of information

 Freedom of Information arrangements and procedure

-If you feel you have grounds to waive the application fee (eg. because payment of the fee would cause you financial hardship), please supply evidence to that effect with your application.
+If you feel you have grounds to waive the application fee (e.g. if payment of the fee would cause financial hardship), please supply evidence with your application.

-Process of a request cannot begin if any of the required information is not supplied.
+Processing of a request cannot begin if all of the required information is not supplied.

 FOI applications should be addressed to:

 BALLARAT VIC 3353

 Queries and complaints should be directed to the Privacy Officer at email@example.com.

 Alternatively, complaints can be directed to the Office of the Victorian Information Commissioner.